Here is a list of some of Gradle’s features.

 Gradle can adapt to any structure you have.
 Therefore you can always develop your Gradle build in the same branch where your production build lives and both can evolve in parallel.
 We usually recommend to write tests that make sure that the produced artifacts are similar.
 That way migration is as less disruptive and as reliable as possible.
 This is following the best-practices for refactoring by applying baby steps.

-Gradle’s build scripts are written in Groovy, not XML.
+Gradle’s build scripts are written in Groovy or Kotlin, not XML.
 But unlike other approaches this is not for simply exposing the raw scripting power of a dynamic language.
 That would just lead to a very difficult to maintain build.
 The whole design of Gradle is oriented towards being used as a language, not as a rigid framework.
 And Groovy is our glue that allows you to tell your individual story with the abstractions Gradle (or you) provide.
 Gradle provides some standard stories but they are not privileged in any form.
 This is for us a major distinguishing feature compared to other declarative build systems.
 Our Groovy support is not just sugar coating.
 The whole Gradle API is fully Groovy-ized.
 Adding Groovy results in an enjoyable and productive experience.

 - The Gradle wrapper